jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

     fixname = 'camelcasecallers'

 Then, re-run the tool.
-It will use lib2to3 to go through every single line, searching for a match on any recorded use of a camel_case function call that had been detected by the live trace system.
+It will use lib2to3 to go through every single line, searching for a match on any recorded use of a snake_case function call that had been detected by the live trace system.

 Note that the detection matches not on the full path, but on the "Jumpscale" library path.
 So **only** files which are of the form Jumpscale/core/State.py or DigitalMeLib/xxxx/yyy.py will be converted.

-On encountering a line with a function call that is known to be camel_case, a basic sanity check is performed (NOTE, this is NOT a sophisticated check), as to whether the function name matches (and only the function name).
+On encountering a line with a function call that is known to be snake_case, a basic sanity check is performed (NOTE, this is NOT a sophisticated check), as to whether the function name matches (and only the function name).
 No filtering is carried out.